givasile/effector/docs/docs/01_global_effect_intro.md

 ???+ question "Why do we care about (global) feature effect plots?"

-     Because they are (probably) the simplest way to globally interpret a black-box model.
+     Because they are one of the simplest ways to globally interpret a black-box model.

 Imagine you have trained a neural network to predict the expected daily bike rentals, like in this [tutorial](./tutorials/03_bike_sharing_dataset.md).